Profunctorial algebras: Introduction

 \looseness=-1 A natural direction for further work is to adapt the ramifications of Barr's $1$-dimensional result (coalgebraic techniques, distributive laws, monoidal topology) to the $2$-dimensional setting.
 We also believe the discussions of \Cref{sec:04,sec:05} open two lines of work on the semantics of $\lambda$-calculus.

 \looseness=-1 First, $\CAT$ and $\PROF$ are well-known to respectively be cartesian closed and compact closed bicategories, and thus $2$-dimensional models of $\lambda$-calculus and of linear logic.
-The pseudomonads we introduce in \Cref{sec:04} are a natural choice to model effects in $\CAT$ and $\PROF$, as they naturally extend the monads on $\Set$.
-One direction for future work is therefore to study these pseudomonads and their properties: for instance, whether they are strong, concurrent or commutative \cite{paquetEffectfulSemanticsBicategories2024}, and whether they combine with each other via pseudodistributive laws \cite{marmolejoDistributiveLawsPseudomonads1999,chengPseudodistributiveLaws2003}.
+The pseudomonads we introduce in \Cref{sec:04} and their skew extensions are a natural choice to model effects in $\CAT$ and $\PROF$, as they naturally extend the monads on $\Set$.
+One direction for future work is therefore to study these monads and their properties: for instance, whether they are strong, concurrent or commutative \cite{paquetEffectfulSemanticsBicategories2024}, and whether they combine with each other via pseudodistributive laws \cite{marmolejoDistributiveLawsPseudomonads1999,chengPseudodistributiveLaws2003}.
+To this latter aim, a theory of distributive extensions between skew monads could be worth developing.

 The machinery we present, motivated by the study of ultraconvergence spaces, leaves us with a modular way to produce natural categorification of the algebras of many $\Set$-monads.
 Natural examples are categories of domains, for instance that of continuous lattices, which can be altered to give domain-theoretic models of the $\lambda$-calculus (cf.\ \Cref{rem:algebras-filter}), such as Scott domains.
-We conjecture some analogous variations can be performed on their $2$-dimensional versions, thus providing $2$-dimensional domain-theoretic models of the $\lambda$-calculus.
+We conjecture that some analogous variations can be performed on their $2$-dimensional versions, thus providing $2$-dimensional domain-theoretic models of the $\lambda$-calculus.

+\begin{caveat} In a first version of this draft, we claimed that the pseudomonads considered in \Cref{sec:04} extend to \emph{pseudomonads} on $\PROF$, but the proof of this result contained a mistake; we are indebted to Jérémie Marquès for pointing it out to us.
+As a consequence, we do not claim anymore that ultracategories are closed under free small-cocompletion, question that we now leave open.
+The new version of \Cref{sec:05} works around this issue by showing that the skew extensions of these pseudomonads still admit a well-behaved theory of algebras encompassing ultraconvergence spaces. \end{caveat}